 iOS 10.3 Update

-The iOS 10.3 beta’s confirmed some of the potential features coming with the iOS 10.3 update.
-We say potential because the change log could shrink, or grow, by the time the beta process ends.
+The iOS 10.3 beta’s confirmed some of the potential features coming with the official version of the iOS 10.3 update.
+We say potential because the beta’s change log could be a little different than the official version.

 One of the main features in iOS 10.3 beta is a “Find My AirPods” function that will make it easier for AirPod owners to, you guessed it, find their AirPods.
 The feature is currently located in the Find My iPhone app.